Ryu (Street Fighter): Animation

-The 1999 original video animation Street Fighter Alpha: The Animation centers on Ryu's inner conflict with the Dark Hadou, as seen in the Street Fighter Alpha manga and games.
-Original elements such as the appearance of Ryu's supposed younger brother, Shun, and their conflict with Professor Sadler and Rosanov were added.
-Like Bison, Professor Sadler seeks the world's greatest martial artists, to absorb their abilities into his own body, particularly Ryu's Dark Hadou.
-After Shun is abducted by Sadler's monitor cyborg, Rosanov, Ryu is implored by Rose to search for him.
-Ryu tracks down and confronts Akuma, demanding to know if Shun is his son, but Akuma, after attempting but failing to goad Ryu into giving in to the Dark Hadou, denies it.
-Enlisting the help of numerous fighters, Ryu tracks Sadler to his base, where he learns that Shun was working for Sadler and posed as his brother to lure him out.
-Enraged, Ryu gives into the Dark Hadou and obliterates Rosanov.
-At the same time he mortally wounds Shun, powering Sadler up enough for him to enter the battlefield personally.
-Worn out, Ryu is initially pummeled by Sadler, until a vision of Rose inspires him to use his normal power to fight.
-With help from his allies, he defeats Sadler for good.
-Shun dies in Ryu's arms, apologizing for his actions; Ryu forgives him.
+The 1999 OVA Street Fighter Alpha: The Animation focuses on Ryu's struggle with the Dark Hadou, accompanied by new elements such as Ryu's supposed brother Shun and their conflict with Professor Sadler and Rosanov.
+Sadler and Bison both seek out powerful fighters to absorb their abilities, particularly Ryu's Dark Hadou.
+Ryu searches for Shun after he is kidnapped by Rosanov, confronting Akuma in the process.
+Ryu eventually tracks Sadler down and defeats him with the help of his allies, but Shun dies in the process.
+Ryu forgives Shun for his actions.
 The 2005 OVA Street Fighter Alpha: Generations features a similar storyline, but is unrelated to the previous Alpha anime.
 In 2008, Capcom released a new OVA where Crimson Viper is sent to capture Ryu on orders from Seth, who knows about Ryu's Satsui no Hado and wants it for himself.
 Ryu fights Seth and remains victorious.

-Ryu made cameo appearances in the 3D Disney computer-animated film Wreck-It Ralph, with Kyle Hebert reprising his role.
-He first appears in a sparring match with Ken and decides to go to Tapper for a drink after the fight.
+Ryu made cameo appearances in the Disney animated film Wreck-It Ralph, with Kyle Hebert reprising his role.

-Ryu appears in a non-speaking cameo in the adult animated martial arts film Mortal Kombat Legends: Scorpion's Revenge.